 - Hop on Nishitetsu Railway and spend a day in Dazaifu

 There are more than 150 islands in the East China Sea between Japan’s mainland and Taiwan at the south end of Japan.
-And one of the most famous islands is Okinawa.
+And the largest one and one of the most famous islands is Okinawa.

 Best things to do in Okinawa